CarolinaOliveira001/courtlet_pipeline/README.md

 ## Description of this pipeline

 This pipeline will clean every column from the court data.
 The court data comes from the courtlet package.
 Then it creates a plot named "plot_vote_Roe".
-This plot is a barplot which shows the number of minority votes vs the number of majority votes.
-The latter plot will be saved in the "figure" folder.
+This plot is a barplot which shows the number of minority votes vs the number of majority votes for the case "Roe v.
+Wade".
+The latter plot will be saved in the "figures" folder.

-This whole pipeline was made for my university R course from Bruno André Rodrigues Coelho.
+This whole pipeline was made for my university R course from Dr. Bruno André Rodrigues Coelho.
 This pipeline can be upgraded any time, so always keep an eye on the updates.

 -----------------------------------------------------------------